UCIDataScienceInitiative/UCIDataScienceInitiative.github.io/Workshops/IntroJulia.md

 ## <a name="Instructions"></a>Pre-Workshop Instructions

 Installing Julia beforehand is not required, though highly recommended.
-Attendees may wish to install the Julia/Atom IDE before the workshop, though be advised this may not be easy <https://github.com/JunoLab/atom-julia-client/tree/master/manual> .
-Help for doing so can be found at the UCI Data Science Initiative Gitter <https://gitter.im/UCIDataScienceInitiative/IntroToJulia> and the JunoLab Gitter <https://gitter.im/JunoLab/Juno>.
+Attendees may wish to install the Julia/Atom IDE before the workshop.
+Instructions for doing so are provided at: <http://ucidatascienceinitiative.github.io/IntroToJulia/Html/ToolingDocumentationCommunity>.
+Help for doing so can be found at the UCI JuliaLang Gitter <https://gitter.im/JuliaLang/julia> and the JunoLab Gitter <https://gitter.im/JunoLab/Juno>.
 Before the workshop we will have a one-hour installation session for users who are having issues.

 ### <a name="Repo" href="https://github.com/UCIDataScienceInitiative/IntroToJulia">Github Repo</a>